pulp/pulp/docs/dev-guide/integration/events/http.rst

 HTTP Notifier
 =================

+.. deprecated:: 2.7
+   This page describes a notification framework that has been deprecated and will go away in Pulp 3.0.

 The HTTP notifier is used to trigger a callback to a URL when the event fires.
 The callback is a POST operation, and the body of the call will be the contents of the event (and thus vary by type).